mojaloop/merchant-payment-docs/PI23-Sprint-1-Features/Hub-Onboarding-Flow.md

   - Name
   - Email address.
   - listing down pre-configured Roles in the system
+- System will send email from the form a new email that instruct to set password
+- New user set password and confirm password
+- New user login to the portal with new password and start performing available actions

 - Hub operator pre-configured roles
   - Super admin